 - Hemorrhoids.
 Taking diosmin in high doses along with hesperidin seems to reduce symptoms of hemorrhoids.
-Taking diosmin in lower doses along with hesperidin plus troxerutin or along with bulk laxatives also seems to reduce symptoms.
-Taking diosmin in lower doses along with hesperidin seems to help prevent recurrence.
+Taking diosmin in lower doses along with hesperidin plus troxerutin also seems to help.
+Taking diosmin in lower doses along with hesperidin seems to help prevent hemorrhoids from coming back.

-- Leg ulcers caused by poor circulation..
-Taking diosmin in combination with hesperidin and compression dressing seems to help heal leg ulcers caused by poor circulation.
+- Leg sore caused by weak blood circulation (venous leg ulcer).
+Taking diosmin with hesperidin and using compression dressing seems to help heal leg ulcers caused by poor circulation.

 Insufficient Evidence for